-AP® Statistics introduces you to exploring data, sampling and experimentation, anticipating patterns, and determining statistical inference.
+AP® Statistics offers a combination of assessment and instruction in an online environment containing but not limited to the areas of exploring data, sampling and experimentation, anticipating patterns, and determining statistical inference.
 It also integrates key statistical concepts with biblical teaching and Christian theology.
 As you work your way through this challenging yet highly engaging course, you’ll plan, conduct studies, anticipate patterns using probabilities and simulations, use statistical inference to analyze data and draw conclusions, and otherwise begin to think about statistics from a distinctly Christian perspective.

 *AP® and Advanced Placement® are registered trademarks of the College Board.
 Used with permission.